 5. Tote bags

-I have some gorgeous polyester damask place-mats and table runners that I picked up around the holidays and I have them as part of my year round decor.
-I will layer them with a more expensive table runner of a different material and texture to create a custom base for a beautiful centerpiece.
+I have some gorgeous polyester damask place-mats and table runners that I picked up around the holidays, and I have them as part of my year-round decor.
+I will layer them with a more expensive table runner of different materials and textures to create a custom base for a beautiful centerpiece.

-There is an huge supply of various plastic storage containers in all shapes and colors.
-You can organize the insides of your drawers, desks, vanities, organize papers, tools, crafts, under bathroom sinks, closets, underneath beds, and anywhere you can think of.
-The even have those acrylic makeup and bathroom organizers that cost a lot, even at bargain stores like T.J.Maxx and Ross.
-Don't take my word for it though.
-Go into that section of the store and you will see that the storage and organization possibilities are a dream!
-Of course, you're not going to find larger, plastic containers, but they'll definitely be much easier to afford if you get the smaller stuff from the Dollar Tree!
+They even have those acrylic makeup and bathroom organizers that cost a lot, even at bargain stores like T.J.Maxx and Ross.
+Don't take my word for it, though.
+Go into that section of the store, and you will see that the storage and organization possibilities are a dream!
+Of course, you're not going to find larger plastic containers, but they'll definitely be much easier to afford if you get the smaller stuff from the Dollar Tree!

 Whether it's a birthday, anniversary, or a holiday of some kind, Dollar Tree should be the only place you buy greeting cards if you can.
 Here's a bonus, they are usually two for a dollar!
-You should most definitely buy them on the cheap if they are accompanying a gift because, well let's face it, who care about the card, right?
-They also have a very good selection to choose from and at that price, you can stock up for every occasion.
-Forgetting to buy a card for Aunt Janice's birthday will be a thing of the past and when you remember (last minute, of course), you can go into your inventory of cards and be all set!
+You should most definitely buy them on the cheap if they are accompanying a gift because, well, let's face it, who cares about the card, right?
+They also have a very good selection to choose from, and at that price, you can stock up for every occasion.
+Forgetting to buy a card for Aunt Janice's birthday will be a thing of the past, and when you remember (last minute, of course), you can go into your inventory of cards and be all set!

-Share you favorite items to get from the Dollar Tree!
+Share Your Favorite Items to Get From the Dollar Tree!

 What are some of your favorite things to pick up at the Dollar Tree?
 Have you ever found something surprisingly awesome at your local store?